How to Use UTM Parameters to Track Email Clicks (with Examples)

 The longer you’ve used the spreadsheet, the more out of control it will get, and your tagging will inevitably become inconsistent.
 Get out of the rut as soon as possible.
 We highly recommend using UTM.io if you’re serious about your link tagging.

-Benefits of Setting Up Your Email Campaign UTM Tags Well
+Benefits of Setting Up Your Email Campaign UTM Codes Well

-UTM tags on email links help you get nuanced campaign data that helps you attribute ROI more accurately, so you can allocate budgets between campaigns and channels in your marketing mix.
+UTM tags on email links help you get nuanced campaign data that helps you attribute ROI more accurately, allowing you to track the performance of your campaigns and allocate budgets effectively across your marketing mix.

-When you use email UTM parameters effectively, your reports will give you the abilities to:
+When you use email UTM parameters effectively, you can measure the success of your emails and your reports will give you the abilities to:

 Let’s elaborate on examples of GA reports.

-For a comparison of traffic sources, selecting the “Channels” report under the “Traffic” tab will give you a comprehensive view of all traffic sources to your website, including email traffic.
+For a comparison of traffic sources, select “Traffic Acquisition” under the “Generate Leads” tab inside “Reports” section.
+This report will give you a comprehensive view of all traffic sources to your website, including email traffic.
 This report is only reliable if your email traffic is grouped correctly, with the help of UTMs.

 Consistent tagging of your email links is what enables you to compare email campaigns to each other, as well as it enables you to analyze email campaigns on the full context of all campaigns.